 The new location is far more open and airy, the big windows and high ceilings giving an open and welcoming feeling.
 Wooden shelves filled with a wide selection of wines organized by region and type.
 The aisles are much wider, which helped me feel like I could really browse the expanded selection.
 This was even with the large crowd that was attending the grand opening.

 A nice selection of microbrews and specialty beers are kept in a cooler section where you can buy individual bottles as well as six packs.

 A wide selection of spirits lines the north wall, the spirits arranged by type.
-It is apparent the selection is greatly expanded, as the selections of gins, whiskeys, bourbons and scotches was very impressive and covered about twice the shelving as the old store.
-Staff was enthusiastically serving samples of various spirits and discussing the origins of the various spirits.
+It is apparent the selection is greatly expanded, as the selections of gins, whiskeys, bourbons and scotches was very impressive.
+The amount covered about twice the shelving as the old store.
+Staff was enthusiastically serving samples of various spirits and discussing the origins of various spirits.
 It was nice to have a staff that was knowledgeable and very helpful.
 My father and I really enjoyed the samples of the Ardbeg Single Malt Scotch and the Templeton Rye.

-Beyond the spirits, there is a large open deli counter that serves fresh salads, charcuterie and gourmet sandwiches and paninis.
-Near the deli counter is a seating area with about 10 tables that would be perfect for enjoying a beer, glass of wine or a drink from the tasting bar.
+Beyond the spirits, there is a large open deli counter that serves salads, charcuterie, gourmet sandwiches and paninis.
+Near the counter is a area with about 10 tables that would be perfect for enjoying a beer, glass of wine or a drink from the tasting bar.
 The private party room is just beyond the cafe area set behind a glass wall that has light box shelving with specialty spirits and wines back lit by the light from the large windows.

 Up near the front of the building, the l shaped tasting bar is topped with slate that compliments the stacked stone walls and columns.
-The bar can seat around 15-20 folks and could be a nice place to stop in and sample a few spirits if you find yourself in Aksarben Village.
+The bar can seat around 15-20 and could be a nice place to stop in and sample a few spirits.